SejinKimm/SejinKimm.github.io/_pages/cv.md

 Work Experience
 ------
+* Fall 2016: Postmaster researcher in AITRC at KAIST School of Computing
-* Spring 2023: Postdoctoral researcher in GIST
+* Spring 2023: Postdoctoral researcher in DSLab at GIST AI Graduate School

 Publications